Conversion Optimization

 Traffic but no sales - cart page with clear demarcation in regards to costs

-Furthermore, you can provide a wider choice of shipping rates, from inexpensive standard shipping to express shipping, to help them make a decision.
+You could also provide a wider choice of shipping rates, from inexpensive standard shipping to express shipping, to help them make a decision.

 Key takeaway: Show all costs in the cart page itself – this helps you reduce the “initiate checkout but no sales” dilemma + reduce friction by a huge margin.